zehjotkah/rybbit/README.md

 </h3>

 <h2>Getting Started</h2>
-You can either sign up for our hosted service at https://rybbit.io or <a href="https://rybbit.io/docs/self-host">self host</a> Rybbit on your own VPS.
+You can either sign up for our hosted service at https://rybbit.io or <a href="https://rybbit.io/docs/self-hosting">self host</a> Rybbit on your own VPS.

 Learn more about Rybbit by reading our <a href="https://rybbit.io/docs">documentation</a> .

 <h2>Key Features</h2>

 - All key web analytics metrics including sessions, unique users, pageviews, bounce rate, session duration
-- No cookies = GDPR and CCPA compliant
+- No cookies or user tracking - GDPR & CCPA compliant
-- Customizable retention, user journeys, and funnels dashboards
+- Customizable goals. retention, user journeys, and funnels dashboards
 - Advanced filtering across 15+ dimensions
 - Custom events
 - Live sessions dashboard